-- 9 The Committee Members recognise their full responsibility for the oversight of the Fund, and operate to a Code of Conduct.
-They shall: - Determine the overall asset allocation and investment strategy of the Fund - Determine the type of investment management to be used and appoint and dismiss portfolio fund managers - Receive regular reports on performance from the main fund managers and question them regularly on their performance - Receive independent reports on the performance of fund managers on a regular basis - Be encouraged to receive suitable training to help them discharge their responsibilities and attend such training courses, conferences and meetings that deliver value for money to the Fund.
+- The Committee Members recognise their full responsibility for the oversight of the Fund, and operate to a Code of Conduct.
+They shall: - Determine the overall asset allocation and investment strategy of the Fund. - Determine the type of investment management to be used and, until funds are transferred to the Pool, appoint and dismiss fund managers. - Receive regular reports on performance from the main fund managers and question them regularly on their performance. - Receive independent reports on the performance of fund managers on a regular basis. - Be encouraged to receive suitable training to help them discharge their responsibilities and attend such training courses, conferences and meetings that deliver value for money to the Fund.